sjchoi231/DeepChem-Mastery-Course/README.md

 - [x] 7.1 Introduction To Material Science

 ## 8. Machine Learning Methods
+모델 해석/신뢰
 - [ ] 8.1 Using Reinforcement Learning to Play Pong
-- [ ] 8.2 Introduction to Model Interpretability
+- [ ] 8.2 Introduction to Model Interpretability - 후에
 - [ ] 8.3 Uncertainty In Deep Learning

 ## 9. Deep Differential Equations